KMKfw/kmk_firmware/docs/en/mouse_keys.md

-# Mouse keys
+# Mouse Keys

-To enable mouse cursor and/or mouse buttons control from the keyboard add this module to list:
+To enable mouse cursor and/or mouse buttons control from the keyboard, add this module to list:

 ```python